fusonic/phantomshot/README.md

 * Take screenshots of pages that require login
 * Only save portions of the screen (clipping)

+__This is a very, very early working prototype.
+Do not expect too much in terms of error handling or code quality.__

 # Usage

 ## Basic